 UTEP XC’s Carolyne Chepkosgei | Photo courtesy C-USA

-The UTEP cross country team is set to compete at the 35th Lori Fitzgerald Memorial Open at the NM State Golf Course on Saturday morning.
+The UTEP cross country team is set to open its 2021 campaign at the TTU Open hosted by Texas Tech at the LCU Cross Country Course on Saturday.

-Traveling for the women are Carolyne Chepkosgei, Karoline Daland, Ruth Jerubet, Joan Kimaiyo, Andrea Lucero, Jacquilyn Orozco and Victoria Ovalles.
+Making the trip for the UTEP women are Carolyne Chepkosgei, Karoline Daland, Ruth Jerubet, Joan Kimaiyo, Andrea Lucero, Jacquilyn Orozco and Victoria Ovalles.
 Traveling for the UTEP men are Gabriel Armijo, Maxwell Kipkosgei, Rodgers Korir, Yusuf Mohamud, Juan Olmos, Michael Sims and Kenneth Talavera.

 Following their performances at the 2020 Conference USA Cross Country Championships, Korir and Chepkosgei earned All-C-USA first team honors, while Daland was named All-C-USA second team.